How Cultured Chicken is Made

 • 1.3 x 1011 cells/L: Believer Meats 2024 study using $0.63/L media, achieving $6.20/lb (~$13.67/kg) cultivated chicken

-Cell density 30-50 g/L max 100-200+ g/L
+Cell density 5–30 g/L 30–150+ g/L 50–200 g/L

-Cycle time 5-10 days Continuous
+Cycle time 5–10 days per batch Continuous (weeks–months) Continuous (steady-state)

 Per Humbird 2021: fed-batch achieves $37/kg wet cell mass (or $22/kg with hydrolysates), while perfusion costs $51/kg wet cell mass due to higher CAPEX ($23/kg capital charge) and consumables (ATF membranes at $16k each, 20 per bioreactor per year).
 Perfusion’s higher density doesn’t always offset equipment costs at current scales.
 Note: Humbird models generic mammalian cells, not chicken specifically.